AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 1. Open the PHPStorm application and click **[!UICONTROL Add Configuration]** in the upper-right side of the screen.

-1. Click add new run configuration
+1. Click **[!UICONTROL Add new run configuration]**.

-1. Find and select PHP Remote Debug
+1. Select the **[!UICONTROL PHP Remote Debug]** option.

-   - Name can be anything pick something unique but recognizable
+   - Enter a unique, but recognizable name.
-   - check filter by IDE Key
+   - Check the [!UICONTROL Filter debug connection by IDE key]** checkbox.
-   - Find the server you created before.
-If you have not, you can create one now, but refer to that part of the setup guide: [Configure PHPStorm server](#configure-phpstorm-server)
+   - Select the server that you created in the [previous section](#configure-phpstorm-server).
+If you have not created it yet, you can create one now, but refer to that part of the setup guide.
-   - IDE Key(session id) use `PHPSTORM` in call capital letters.
-We will be using this in other parts of the setup so keeping this the same is important.
-If you choose another string, you will need to remember to use it elsewhere in the setup and configuration process.
+   - In the **[!UICONTROL IDE key(session id)]** text field, enter `PHPSTORM` in capital letters.
+We will be using this in other parts of the setup, so keeping this the same is important.
+If you choose another string, you must remember to use it elsewhere in the setup and configuration process.

-1. click Apply then OK
+1. Click **[!UICONTROL Apply]** > **[!UICONTROL OK]**.

 ### Set up port forwarding